rubillos/ByeByeMeta/README.md

 14. Make sure "Format" is set to "HTML"
 15. Click "Media quality", then click "High", then "Save"

 You'll now see a page saying that your information has been requested.
-It will take a little time for Facebook to process everything, usuualy just a few minutes.
-You'll get an email and a Facebook notification when your data is ready.
+It will take a little time for Facebook/Instagram to process everything, usuualy just a few minutes.
+You'll get an email and a notification when your data is ready.
 When you receive it, select the notification, then:

 1. Follow the notification and click the "Download" button.
 2. Locate the downloaded .zip file and double click it.
-3. You should now have a folder named something like "facebook-yourlastname-date-someletters"
+3. You should now have a folder named something like "facebook-username-date-someletters" or "instagram-username-date-someletters".

 ## <a name="script"></a>Getting the script